JoshuaMathew/Deepfake-Detection/README.md

 </p>

 The first part of this deepfake detector is the generation of optical flow fields.
 An optical flow field is a vector field showing the apparent motion between each frame of a video.
 Optical flow is calculated by assuming that the pixel colors associated with an object are persistent across each frame.

 The optical flow fields were generated using the Farneback method [1] implemented in the OpenCV computer vision library.
-An example flow field showing the motion of cars on the highway is depicted above.
+An example flow field showing the motion of cars on the highway is depicted below.
 The colors in the flow field are a function of the speed and direction of each object.

 <p align="center">
   <img src="https://github.com/JoshuaMathew/Deepfake-Detection/blob/main/images/traffic_flow.JPG">